Skip to main content

 Main Campus

-The Board of the Thurston County Law Library will be holding their regular meeting on January 27, 2025, from 12:15pm to 1:00pm in Courtroom 101.
-If Courtroom 101 is unavailable, the meeting will be held in the Law Library.
-Attendees may also join by Microsoft Teams using this link:
+The Board of the Thurston County Law Library will be holding its regular quarterly meeting on July 28, 2025 from 12:15 pm to 1:00 pm.
+The agenda can be found here.
+The meeting will take place at the Main Campus in Courtroom 101 (or the Law Library if the courtroom is unavailable).
+Attendees may also join by Microsoft Teams:

 Meeting ID: 247 204 503 393